pkp/ui-library/src/docs/pages/accessibility.md

 ### Avoid tabindex

-Avoid using `tabindex="1"` and `tabindex="2"` to enforce the order of navigation.
-There are only two occassions when you should use `tabindex`:

-1. Use `tabindex="-1"` to prevent an item from receiving focus.
+Avoid using the `tabindex` attribute.
+An exception can be made when you need to use `tabindex="-1"` to prevent an item from receiving focus.
 You may wish to do this to remove drag-and-drop controls from a keyboard user's tab order, or to prevent the user from having to tab through elements which are currently hidden.
-2. Use `tabindex="0"` to allow an item to receive focus when it otherwise would not, such as a `<div>` or `<span>` element.
-This is useful when you want to move the focus to an element, and want to target a heading or label.
-(Generally, moving the focus should be avoided.
-See above.)

 ## Labelling for assistive technology